jlperona-teaching/ecs390-spring19/syllabus/syllabus.md

 The whole point of this class is for you to improve as an instructor.
 I get to improve as an instructor as well by teaching this class, so everyone wins!
 It doesn't matter if you've had previous experience teaching or not, you can *always* improve your teaching and make things better.

+### Academic Misconduct

+Academic misconduct is a serious issue.
+You can find the official UC Davis policy on the [Office of Student Support and Judicial Affairs](https://ossja.ucdavis.edu/) website.

+You are expected to cite all of the work you reference.
+Any ideas that are not specifically yours or generally known should have a citation.
+When in doubt, cite.

+Any violations of this policy will result in reporting the violating student(s) to the Office of Student Support and Judicial Affairs.
+This can result in a 0 on the assignment or a U in the class.

+### Student Support

+As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
+These mental health concerns or stressful events may lead to diminished academic performance or reduce a student’s ability to participate in daily activities.
+UC Davis is committed to advancing the mental health and well-being of its students.
+If you or someone you know is feeling overwhelmed, depressed, and/or in need of support, services are available.
+You can learn more about the broad range of confidential mental health services available on campus via [Student Health and Counseling Services](https://shcs.ucdavis.edu/).

+You can also contact myself to talk in private.
+My email is listed [above](#instructor).

 ## Websites